wiprobotics/Sign-Language-To-Speech/README.md

 # ROB310-HCI-Project

+## WE DO NOT STORE ANYONES DATA, EVEN MY OWN

 ## Project Description
 This project is a sign language interpreter.
 It uses a camera to detect the hand gestures and then translates them into text.
 The text will then spoken out loud using a text-to-speech engine.
 The project is implemented using Python, OpenCV, MediaPipe and SKLearn.